Christmas Sale 2025

 Poros

-After breakfast, stroll down and check out the catch of the day at the open fish markets by the port.
-Perhaps also stop past the island's most famous pastry shop to pick up some pistachio goodies to take with you.
+After breakfast, stroll down to main town of Aegina maybe stop at cafe and get a coffee with local and perhaps also stop past the island's most famous pastry shop to pick up some pistachio goodies to take with you.
 Next, board another ferry bound for Poros – a small Greek island renowned for lamb, olive groves and white houses with terracotta roofs.
 Take part in a cooking class with a local chef and learn to prepare some classic regional dishes, then feast on your creations over lunch.
 Enjoy a free afternoon, you can go for a swim to the close-by beach if you want, and be sure to ask your leader for recommendations for dinner tonight.

 Poros